 Academic advising is an important part of the educational process to help students form future goals and academic plans to accomplish them at Southwestern.
-Incoming freshmen (and transfer students with fewer than 24 credit hours) have the choice of a major advisor or a general advisor to manage the transition to college life.
-Students with a strong sense of their intended major should opt for a major advisor, to begin exploring the opportunities and requirements of that field.
+Incoming freshmen (and transfer students with fewer than 24 credit hours) with a declared major will be assigned a faculty advisor within their major to manage the transition to college life and to begin exploring the opportunities and requirements of that field.
 Undeclared students or students undecided about a major will be assigned a general advisor to help them identify their future goals and select an academic major.